 Are you feeling ready to begin your journey into aesthetic medicine?
 AAAMS gives you two easy options to get started and earn your Botox certification in no time!
 You can either sign up for our introductory mini-course, Introduction to Aesthetics 101, for just $200, followed by our Botox course and dermal filler course, or combine all three of these courses into one and get a 10% savings while you’re at it.
 After completing these prerequisite courses, you’re just one course away from aesthetics certification!

-To learn more about us, visit our website.
-Watch our videos to get a peek into our real-life training courses and how rigorous yet playful and supportive they are.
+To learn more about us, watch our videos to get a peek into our real-life training courses and how rigorous yet playful and supportive they are.
 Explore our courses, check out all the amazing benefits of belonging to our Aesthetics Network (you don’t want to miss this), and enroll in a course today!

 We look forward to training with you!